DekinderDries/track-shared-js/00-essentials/90-scrum/exercise01-airport-game/lego-stories.md

 ## Story 15
 > As an Airport carrier
 I need to have a ‚Follow me‘ car
-So that aircrafts can be controled to the parking lot
+So that aircraft can be controlled to the parking lot

 As proven by: